-North Cascades National Park is located just 3 hours from Seattle, though it remains one of the least visited national parks in the country.
+The North Cascades National Park is located just 3 hours from Seattle.
+Though it remains one of the least visited national parks in the country.
 We feel that North Cascades deserves a lot more love given its breathtaking mountain peaks, abundant glaciers, vibrant lakes, forested valleys and endless opportunities for adventure!
 The park consists of two main units, North and South, and two adjoined recreation areas, Ross Lake and Lake Chelan.
 These three areas make up the North Cascades National Park Service Complex, the only one of its kind in the country.

 Most iconic view: The jagged mountain peaks of the North Cascades are by far the most breathtaking view in the park.
-These dramatic “American Alps” are covered in snow most of the year and provide a playground for mountaineers and hikers.
+These dramatic “American Alps” are covered in snow most of the year.
+And provide a playground for mountaineers and hikers.
 Various scenic overlooks provide views of the peaks for those unable to summit a mountain themselves, including Artist Point (by the northwest entrance of the park) and Washington Pass Overlook (by the southeast entrance of the park).

-Interesting fact: There are 300+ glaciers in North Cascades National Park, thus more than any other national park outside of Alaska.
+Interesting fact: There are 300+ glaciers in North Cascades National Park.
+Thus more than any other national park outside of Alaska.

 Theodore Roosevelt National Park

 The Theodore Roosevelt National Park is often overshadowed by its more famous neighbor, Badlands National Park (in South Dakota).
 Don’t let that fool you, we had an amazing time escaping the crowds in Theodore Roosevelt National Park.
 And also felt like its beautiful scenery justified more attention.